lowkeyboard/Talkien-Video-Call-App/README.md

 # Talkien_Voice_Call_App
-A simple WebRTC Implementation with Viper architecture and Firebase as signalling server.
+A simple WebRTC Implementation with Viper architecture and Firebase as signalling server written in Swift 5.

 <div id="top"></div>